XRPLF/clio/docs/config-description.md

 - **Type**: string
 - **Default value**: None
 - **Constraints**: None
 - **Description**: List of proxy ip addresses.
 When Clio receives a request from proxy it will use `Forwarded` value (if any) as client ip.
-When this option is used together with `server.proxy_tokens` Clio will identify proxy by ip or by token.
+When this option is used together with `server.proxy.tokens` Clio will identify proxy by ip or by token.

 ### server.proxy.tokens.[]